IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 ## How to implement an operator

 Operators are usually implemented in three main technologies: Go, Helm, and Ansible.

+* Go: Implementation is more complex, but there is no limit on on the functionality you want to implement.
+* Ansible: Implementation is human-readable, and can express almost as much functionality as Go.
+* Helm: Simple implementation, but functionality is limited to Helm features.

 You can read more about the pros and cons of each approach from this [Red Hat article](https://www.openshift.com/blog/build-your-kubernetes-operator-with-the-right-tool).
 For the rest of the learning path, we will use Go to implement a Kubernetes operator, as 71% of operators from OperatorHub.io are written in Go.
 Also, Kubernetes itself is written in Go, so this makes writing the operator which interacts with the Kubernetes API much easier.